silverbulletmd/silverbullet/website/💡 Inspiration.md

-Inspiration for Silver Bullet comes primarily from [Obsidian](https://obsidian.md/) and its vast plug-in ecosystem (the work-in-progress plugs around querying and tasks are inspired by Obsidian’s tasks and dataview plugins), but also [Roam Research](https://roamresearch.com/) was an inspiration.
+Inspiration for SilverBullet comes primarily from [Obsidian](https://obsidian.md/) and its vast plug-in ecosystem (the work-in-progress plugs around querying and tasks are inspired by Obsidian’s tasks and dataview plugins), but also [Roam Research](https://roamresearch.com/) was an inspiration.